RSZ-Nld/VFO-1.8-Inch-Retro-scale/Readme.md

 Made a own pcb with si5351 and 1.8Inch Display and a Esp32DevKit1.

-You can change the file for add on IF and Frequency BFO,
+You can change the file for add on IF and Frequency BFO.

 Memory button is for the start Frequency on startup.